jenefferf/jenefferf/README.md

 My name is Jeneffer, but you can call me Jene, and...:

 - :books:I'm a student of telecommunications engineering
-- 🌱 I’m currently learning about data engineering,
+- 🌱 I’m currently learning about data engineering and python
 - 😄 I like to read books of different themes, going through terror, dystopias, even science and politics
 - 🔭 I love learning new technologies and looking for ways to use them to improve people's lives and society